Setting Up a Route Reflector

 Ensure these configuration files are owned by the

-user and group by runningsudo chown -R frr:frr /etc/frr/
+frruser and group by runningsudo chown -R frr:frr /etc/frr/ -

 Ensure that only the

-group can read the file.
+frruser has read and write permissions to the file and thefrrgroup can read the file.
 All other users should not have any access.
-To achieve this, runsudo chmod 640 /etc/frr/*
+To achieve this, runsudo chmod 640 /etc/frr/* -

 Restart